yusuzech/r-web-scraping-cheat-sheet/README.md

 ### 1.7.5. <a name="rvest7.5">Spoofing the User Agent</a>

-**First of all, what is an user agent?**
+**First of all, what is a user agent?**

 > In computing, a user agent is software (a software agent) that is acting on behalf of a user.
 One common use of the term refers to a web browser telling a website information about the browser and operating system.
 This allows the website to customize content for the capabilities of a particular device, but also raises privacy issues.

-In short, user agent is a string that identifies you, you can search ""most popular browser user agents"" on google to get a rough idea.
+In short, a user agent is a string that identifies you, and you can search "most popular browser user agents" on google to get a rough idea.

 **So why should I use spoof user agent?**

 * You want to make your scraper look like a real user instead of a script.
-Some websites even don't allow uncommon user agent to access.
+Some websites even don't allow an uncommon user agent to access.

 ```R
 library(rvest)